-- 5.34 Each meeting of the council or a committee of the council is to be recorded by means of an audio or audio-visual device and to a reasonable audio-visual standard. - 5.35 At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - (a) the meeting is being recorded and made publicly available on the council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements. - 5.36 The recording of a meeting is to be made publicly available on the council's website: - (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting. - 5.37 The recording of a meeting is to be made publicly available on the council's website for at least 12 months after the meeting. - 5.38 Clauses 5.36 and 5.37 do not apply to any part of a meeting that has been closed to the public in accordance with section 10A of the Act.
+- 5.34 Each Ordinary or Extraordinary meeting of the council is to be recorded by means of an audio or audio-visual device. - 5.35 At the start of each Ordinary or Extraordinary meeting of the council, the chairperson must inform the persons attending the meeting that: - (a) the meeting is being recorded and made publicly available on the council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements.

+- 5.36 The recording of a meeting is to be made publicly available on the council's website: - (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting. - 5.37 The recording of a meeting is to be made publicly available on the council's website for at least 12 months after the meeting. - 5.38 Clauses 5.36 and 5.37 do not apply to any part of a meeting that has been closed to the public in accordance with section 10A of the Act.